ZaidDevv/Trendency/README.md

 - Reddit
 - (more platforms supported soon)

-We are continuously working to expand the list of supported platforms and improve the user experience.
+I am continuously working to expand the list of supported platforms and improve the user experience.

 ## Technologies Used